aakashjain/VisitorCenter/README.md

 # VisitorCenter
 Native iOS app for a company's visitor registration process using Salesforce
+**Note:** Always open using the workspace file, not the project file.

 ##Salesforce Org setup